grannycart/bibliography/Health.md

 % (Though... not totally impossible.)
 It does seem likely, based on what was
 % said here, that there was SOME coordinated effort to spread psychedelics.
 % Possibly to have a larger human population to test the drugs on.
+% And now the pendulum swimgs the other way.
+It seems that pschedelics are once again being pushed by crazy people, and real benefits (if any) may be obscured by bad science and hippie agendas: \url{https://www.nytimes.com/2024/08/23/opinion/psychedelics-mdma-mental-health.html}

 @article{carey2018homelessness,